 Christ the King is a Voluntary Aided Roman Catholic Primary School.
 The practice of the Catholic Faith is fundamental in the life of the school and permeates through all that we do.

-The Parish Priest visits our school regularly and celebrates Mass and Liturgies on a number of occasions throughout the school year.
-We work very closely with the parish of the Good Samaritan, parents and catechists in preparing our children for the First Sacraments of Reconciliation and Holy Communion.
+Our Parish Priest - Fr David Featherstone- visits our school regularly and celebrates Mass and Liturgies on a number of occasions throughout the school year.
+We work very closely with The Parish of the Good Samaritan, parents and catechists in preparing our children for the First Sacraments of Reconciliation and Holy Communion.

 While there is a legal right for parents to request that their children are withdrawn from Religious Education or collective worship, the Governors expect all parents to understand, before applying for a place, that worship and the teaching of Religious Education are essential and integral parts of the life of our school.
 No alternative provision is made at this time.
 However, the Governors recognise their responsibilities in law and parents with a concern may discuss matters with them.